-Map of Indianapolis Hoods
+Map and Tour of Indianapolis Hoods

 Indianapolis Hoods Map Key: Blue = West Side.
 Red = East Side.
 Gold = South Side.
 Green = North Side

-*Make Sure To LEave A Comment Below
+*Make Sure To Leave A Comment Below

-As mentioned, the above map shows the Indianapolis hoods of the East Side and the West Side with small sections on the South Side and the North Side.
+As mentioned, the above map shows the Indianapolis hoods of the East Side and the West Side, with small sections on the South Side and the North Side.
 Some of the areas highlighted may have once been affiliated to Indianapolis gangs like Gangster Disciples or Vice Lords, but the map only indicates the city’s neighborhoods, like DimeLife for 10th Street, TrifeLife and GangstaVille, the separate sections of 34th Street, ThugLife in the old Parkwood complex, or Hard Part for the city’s West Side Harding Street area, all just to name a few.